 Voucher Number - if you are using a petty cash or cash float voucher system, the voucher number should be entered in this column.
 If you don’t use a voucher system, we recommend that you enter a transaction number in an ascending numerical sequence in this column.

 Supplier - enter the name of the appropriate supplier in this column.

 Reference - enter a transaction reference in this column which will enable you to trace the petty cash transaction to its supporting documentation.
 For example an invoice number or a cash receipt number.

 Description - enter a description of the transaction which will enable you to easily determine the nature of the transaction.

 Inclusive Amount - all petty cash expenses should be recorded as negative values and all petty cash reimbursements should be recorded as positive values.
 All the amounts in this column should include sales tax.

 Account - select the appropriate account number from the list box.
-The list box in this column will include the account numbers and descriptions of all the accounts that have been added to the Report sheet.
+The list box in this column will include the account numbers and descriptions of all the accounts which have been added to the Report sheet.
 New accounts will therefore have to be added to the Report sheet before being available for selection.

 Error Code - the formula in this column displays an error code if invalid transaction data is entered.
 Refer to the Error Codes section of these instructions for more information about the error codes that may be encountered.

 Note: The list box in the Account Number column contains both the account number and the account description, but only the appropriate account number should be selected when allocating transactions.
 Excel actually does not allow the inclusion of two columns in a list box, but we have implemented a work around in order to provide the account description together with the account number.
 However, because of the implementation of this feature, you will not be able to enter the account number into this column and all account numbers should therefore be selected from the list box or copied from an existing, similar transaction.
 You may also notice that all the cells in the Account Number column contain an error message that refers to a data validation error - this is to be expected because of the work around that we implemented and can safely be ignored.